KimRass/SynthTIGER/synthtiger/README.md

 than combined data (MJ+ST).
 It should be noted that the amount of combined training data is 1.5 times larger than ours.
-4.3 Comparison on Synthetic Text Image Generators with Same Resources
+4.3 Comparison on Synthetic Text Image Generators with Same
-Since the outputs of the engines depend on the resources such as fonts, textures, color maps, and a lexicon, we provide fair comparisons, referred as to ‘*’, by setting the same resources in Table 3.
-To present a fair comparison, we set the total amount of comparison data as 10M.
-For example, the total amount of MJ*+ST* is 10M and other comparisons such as MJ*, ST*, and Ours* are also 10M.
-In Table 3, ours shows clear improvement from single usages of MJ* and ST*.
-Also, ours have comparable performance with combined datasets.

 ## References
 - [1] [What Is Wrong With Scene Text Recognition Model Comparisons?
 Dataset and Model Analysis](https://arxiv.org/pdf/1904.01906.pdf)